Reference

 RPE (Rate of Perceived Exertion)

 A 1-10 scale measuring how hard a set felt.
-RPE 10 = maximum effort, RPE 7 = could do 3 more reps.
+RPE 10 = maximum effort/failure, RPE 8 = could do 2 more reps, RPE 7 = could do 3 more reps.

 Training